 Treatment options for heavy periods (menorrhagia) include:

-- The hormonal intra-uterine device (IUD) Mirena has been FDA-approved for the treatment of heavy periods
+- The hormonal intra-uterine device (IUD) Mirena, which has been FDA-approved for the treatment of heavy periods

 - Endometrial Ablation (EA): employs the use of radiofrequency energy to remove the uterine lining (endometrium), thereby reducing or stopping menstruation.
 During this 5-10 minute outpatient procedure, your treatment provider will insert a triangular mesh device into the uterus, and will deliver carefully measured radio frequency energy through the mesh for approximately 90 seconds.
 Patients may resume their normal daily activities immediately after the EA procedure concludes—there are no hormonal side effects, and 90% of women experience a significant reduction or complete stoppage of menstrual bleeding after endometrial ablation.